XVs32/kcauto_custom/README.md

 * Load Kancolle
   * First run: leave it in the 'Start' screen, where you press the button to enter homeport.
 You will not have to start kcauto from this screen in subsequent runs, although it is recommended you do this after each game maintenance to allow kcauto to load the latest game data.
   * Ensure that the game is scaled to 100% size/1x scaling &mdash; the entire game should be 1200 pixels wide and 720 pixels tall if you take a screenshot of it

+### Preset setup
+**You would need to do this only if yor are wishing to use start_up/auto_starter scirpt.**
+Open ```configs/fleet_preset.json```, replace the ship id with the ship you want to use.
+You can find ship id from the wiki [here](https://m.kcwiki.cn/wiki/%E6%A8%A1%E5%9D%97:%E8%88%B0%E5%A8%98%E6%95%B0%E6%8D%AE), or start_up scirpt dose provide the ship id in fleet 1 (when start_up script is running in akashi repair mode)

 ## Running kcauto